Anderbone/myblog/content/posts/love-yourself-nonsense.md

 Here doesn't love himself=drink too much alcohol, love himself=less alcohol.
 It's basically a simple complaint and doesn't help much.
 People tend to feel by saying he doesn't love himself, we find something deeper or the root cause why he drinks, but actually, apart from getting the cheap pleasure to "explain" with such self or inner focused language, we are just at the exact same position.
 We don't say he's talkative because he's talkative, looks silly, and meaningless, but we say he's talkative because he's an extrovert (a concept we created purely in our mind).
 But why we mark him as an extrovert is simply by observing he's talkative.

 2. You can't love others properly without loving yourself at first.
-No context.
-Or it simply means one needs to live a good life, and then can love others.
+It maybe means one needs to live a good life, and then can love others.
 Why I don’t like this type of sentence so much, is that it usually only serves the pleasure of fake explanation and hinders the true potential help from happening.

 3. commercial ad: Xx chocolate, love yourself by treating yourself!
 Here love yourself=treat yourself, or please yourself.
 They just want you to spend money to treat yourself, nothing more.